EUROMAMMALS/RP016/README.md

 ## data-directory

-Raw and processed datasets are stored in the data-directory
+Raw and processed datasets are stored in the data-directory.
+Datasets are described in more detail in the above scripts.

 |  file(s)/directories                   |   description                                                                                      |
 |----------------------------------------|----------------------------------------------------------------------------------------------------|